Why Fat Grafting?

 Fat grafting should be thought of as a surgical procedure.
 Some smaller graft placements can be performed under local anesthesia, while larger grafting procedures require sedation by an anesthesiologist.
-After your consultation with Houston plastic and cosmetic surgeon Dr Lee Steely, a detailed plan will be formulated for your fat grafting procedure.
+After your consultation with Houston plastic and cosmetic surgeon Dr. Lee Steely, a detailed plan will be formulated for your fat grafting procedure.
 Fat grafting is often accompanied by other procedures such as liposuction and breast and face procedures to give a proportionate look.

 For smaller fat grafting procedures, local anesthesia accompanied with oral medication is used for comfort.
-Dr. Steely begins with numbing the areas where fat is harvested as well as where fat will be deposited.
+Dr. Steely begins by numbing the areas where fat is harvested as well as where fat will be deposited.
 A slender cannula is used to harvest that fat.
 The fat is then separated and processed to give the highest possible fat graft “take”.
 The fat is then carefully placed in the site to be enhanced with another slender cannula that allows placement of minute amounts of fat at each pass- further enhancing the ability of fat to survive.
 Recovery is quick and you may return to work after a day or so, and strenuous activity after a couple of weeks.

-Initially there will be swelling from the procedure, but after a few days you should begin to see your results.
+Initially, there will be swelling from the procedure, but after a few days, you should begin to see your results.
 Not all of the fat survives, but what remains after several weeks will likely be there to stay.